syclonefx/Swift-Practice/README.md

 **NOTE:** All iOS projects will be in a branch with the name of their version number.

 ### Updates
-- Updated the WebKit WebView project to iOS 18.5.
+- Updated the WebKit WebView project to iOS 26 Beta 1.

 ### Tutorials and Resources